jcbrinfo/slamtest/README.md

 # Running the self-tests
-To test the current version using the older (simplier) version located in `lib/test/bash/`, run `make test-with-lib`.
-To test the current version using itself, run `make test-with-src`.
-To run both targets, use `make test`.
+To test the current version using the older (simplier) version located in `lib/test/bash/`, run `make check-with-lib`.
+To test the current version using itself, run `make check-with-src`.
+To run both targets, use `make check`.

+Note: As specified by GNU Coding Standards, theses targets do not have `all` as a dependency.
+So, to build the script and run all the self-tests in one command, you need to invoke `make all check`.

 Note: Because we test things like backslashes in filenames, some tests are incompatible with Microsoft’s systems.